Buxton: Geography and geology

 Although outside the National Park boundary, Buxton is in the western part of the Peak District, between the Lower Carboniferous limestone of the White Peak to the east and the Upper Carboniferous shale, sandstone and gritstone of the Dark Peak to the west.
 The early settlement (of which only the parish church of St Anne, built in 1625, remains) was largely made of limestone, while the present buildings of locally quarried sandstone, mostly date from the late 18th century.

 At the south edge of the town, the River Wye has carved an extensive limestone cavern known as Poole's Cavern.
 More than 330 yards (300 metres) of its chambers are open to the public.
 It contains Derbyshire's largest stalactite and some unique "poached egg" stalagmites.
 Its name recalls a local highwayman.

 Climate

 Buxton has an oceanic climate with short, mild summers and long, cool winters.
-At about 1000 ft above sea level, As the highest market town in England, Buxton's elevation makes it cooler and wetter than surrounding towns, with a daytime temperature typically about 2 °C lower than Manchester.
+At about 1000 ft above sea level, Buxton is the highest market town in England.
+Buxton's elevation makes it cooler and wetter than surrounding towns, with a daytime temperature typically about 2 °C lower than Manchester.

 A Met Office weather station has collected climate data for the town since 1867, with digitised data from 1959 available online.
 In June 1975, the town suffered a freak snowstorm that stopped play during a cricket match.